Cleveland Cavaliers Defeat Boston Celtics, Gain Top Seed In Eastern Conference

 Throughout the season, Lebron has continued to put up big numbers.
 He’s played in 72 of the teams 78 games so far.
 His stat line is currently 26.3 points per game, 8.5 rebounds per game, and 8.7 assists per game.
 At this point in his career, those are great numbers.
 There’s no denying his talent and the fact that the Cavaliers are more than likely still the best team in the Eastern Conference.

 The Celtics, on the other hand, have played better than some (or many) people expected.
 They have a lot of younger players on their teams and have a great system going in Boston under Brad Stevens.
-Isaiah Thomas has garnered a lot of attention with his play this season and with good reason.
+Isaiah Thomas has garnered a lot of attention with his play this season and for good reason.
 He’s averaging 29.1 points per game and 5.9 assists per game this season.

 Last night’s game provided the audience with great performances from both Thomas and James.
-Isiah Thomas went a little cold from three, shooting just 12.5% for the night.
-James didn’t have much better luck, shooting 1-4 for 25% from behind the arc.
+Isiah Thomas went a little cold from three, shooting just 12.5 percent for the night.
+James didn’t have much better luck, shooting 1-4 for 25 percent from behind the arc.
 However, James came out with the better shooting night in the end.
-He made all of his free throws and was efficient from 2.
+He made all of his free throws and was efficient with his shots.
 It helps when you can get to the hoop as often and as well as he does.

-The Cavaliers also just had a better performance from their starters in general.
+The Cavaliers also had a better performance from their starters in general.
 Each one raked in double digits on the scoreboard while the Celtics only did the same with three of their five starters.
 Not to mention, the Cavaliers played this well without Tristan Thompson.
-Ian Thomsen reported on Thompson’s status for NBA.com:

 Tristan Thompson (sprained right thumb) was left behind in Cleveland, which not only ended his league-leading streak of consecutive games at 447, but also robbed the Cavaliers of a lethal rebounder whose 36 rebounds (13 offensive) had exploited Boston’s weakness on the boards in three previous meetings.
 In his absence Cleveland bullied Boston on the glass (51-38), while his replacement at center, Channing Frye, provided eight rebounds and 10 points in 17 minutes.
 All of Cleveland’s starters scored in double-figures.